Star Spangled Boner

 “I’d like to ask you another question though: when you were there, did you feel any connection to it?”

 “Funny you should ask that,” she became more pensive.
-“I expected to feel ‘African’ from the moment I arrived but the whole time we were there I felt like just another tourist.
-People are people wherever you go so we had that in common.
+“I expected to feel ‘African’ from the moment I arrived, but the whole time we were there I felt like just another tourist.
+People are people wherever you go, so we had that in common.
 Culturally, however, I struggled to make a connection and that bothered me.
 I think maybe we’ve been gone too long.”

 “I felt the same when I met my Scottish relatives for the first time,” I concurred.
 “We shared the same name, same sense of humour and some even looked like me but culturally we were raised in two very different worlds.”

 “Not even close!”
 Laverne screamed with laughter.
 “Honestly, are you kidding me with that?
-Your parents emigrated using their Air Miles!”
+Your parents emigrated using Air Miles!”

 “But their journey to The New World was horrific.
 First, they ran out of headphones and then they gave my mum’s gluten-free meal to someone else,” I explained.
 “Anyway, cut me some slack – you’re my only ethnic friend.”